Do you know the best On-Page SEO techniques that can improve your content ranking?

-- Use your e-mail and ask your subscribers what are the problems they are facing.
+- Ask your e-mail list what are the problems they are facing.

 B. AVOID THIN CONTENT

-Obviously, I know its a lot of writing but trust me it is definitely worth the time.
-If you go to big authority sites, 90% of their content is more than 1500+ words.
+I know it’s a lot of writing but trust me it is definitely worth your time.
+If you go to big authority sites, 90% of their content is over 2000+ words.

 6. OPTIMIZE IMAGES

 If you click an image in WordPress media, you can find a text box with the title “Alternate Text”.
-Whatever you write here will let spiders and crawlers know what your image is all about.
+Here, you just need to explain your image with 5-7 words.

 7. UPDATE YOUR CONTENT REGULARLY

 I have an article about a YouTube tool which is currently ranking on the first page of Google at 3rd position.
 It held that position for straight 9 months.